jundalisay/sp/content/en/research/berkeley/motus/section-34.md

 The true efficient and preserving cause of all things is most rightly called their source and principle.

-But the principles of experimental philosophy, properly so called, are the foundations on which it rests, or the sources from which the knowledge of corporeal things is derived (I do not say existence, but knowledge), namely the senses from experience.
+But the principles of experimental philosophy are the foundations on which it rests, or the sources from which the knowledge of corporeal things is derived (I do not say existence, but knowledge), namely the senses from experience.

 Similarly, in mechanical philosophy, the principles are said to be those in which the entire discipline is founded and contained, those primary laws of motion which, proven by experiments, have also been refined by reasoning and rendered universal.